Britney Spears conservatorship case: Britney: Domination postponement and beginning of hiatus

 On January 4, 2019, Spears indefinitely postponed Britney: Domination after her father was hospitalized for a life-threatening spontaneous colon rupture.
 Spears stated that she sought to "put [her] full focus and energy on [her] family at this time".
 MGM Resorts said Spears had begun "an indefinite work hiatus".

 In March, Wallet asked the court to resign from his position.
 The request was granted the next day.
 Wallet stated in court documents that "the conservatorship is engaged in numerous ongoing business activities requiring immediate attention" and "substantial detriment, irreparable harm and immediate danger will result to the conservatee and her estate if the relief requested herein is not granted on an ex parte basis".
-The action left Spears as the sole conservator of Spears's finances.
+The action left Jamie Spears as the sole conservator of Britney Spears's finances.
 Soon after, Forbes published an article questioning if the conservatorship process could continue indefinitely with the resignation of Wallet.
 The outlet also reported that Spears could not marry her boyfriend of three years, actor Sam Asghari, without approval from the conservatorship.

 On April 3, it was reported that Spears had checked into a mental health facility a week prior, as a result of her distress over her father's health.
 Spears confirmed this through a post on Instagram, her first social media post in nearly three months, stating she needed to take "a little 'me time'".